M-Arafat61/IT-seminar-react-firebase/questions_and_answers.md

 #### Answer: C: `"12"`

-<i>Write your explanation here</i>
-sum function will convert int 1 to string for it's dynamic behaviour and concatenate string 1 and 2 as "12".
+<i>sum function will convert int 1 to string for it's dynamic behaviour and concatenate string 1 and 2 as "12".</i>

 </p>
 </details>